Akil Baddoo Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is 12th in the league with a collective 9.1 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings put together by the Orioles pitching staff ranks 11th in the league.

-- The Orioles have a 4.19 team ERA that ranks 15th among all league pitching staffs.
+- The Orioles have the 15th-ranked team ERA among all MLB pitching staffs (4.19).

-- Orioles pitchers combine to allow 27 total home runs at a clip of 1.1 per game (to rank 13th in the league).
+- Orioles pitchers combine to give up 27 total home runs at a rate of 1.1 per game (to rank 12th in the league).

-- Rodriguez (0-0 with a 5.12 ERA and 25 strikeouts in 19 1/3 innings pitched) makes the start for the Orioles, his fifth of the season.
+- Kremer (2-0) gets the starting nod for the Orioles in his sixth start of the season.
+He has a 6.20 ERA in 24 2/3 innings pitched, with 19 strikeouts.

-- The righty last appeared in relief on Wednesday, when he threw 2/3 innings against the Boston Red Sox while giving up hits.
+- The right-hander's most recent appearance was on Monday against the Boston Red Sox, when he threw 5 2/3 innings, surrendering four earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.